SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

-* having the Delete From Graph workflow enabled stops the content item from being deleted

 * Putting the workflow in the faulted state.
 NCrontab.CrontabException: '0 0 1 * * *' is an invalid crontab expression.
 It must contain 5 components of a schedule in the sequence of minutes, hours, days, months, and days of week.

 * deleting draft doesn't always delete the content item